apache/echarts-doc/en/option-gl/component/axis3D-common.md

 ##${prefix|default('#')} show(boolean) = ${defaultShow|default(true)}

 Whether to display the axisPointer.
-Set this to `true` to show the splitArea.
+Set this to be `true` to show the splitArea.

 ##${prefix|default('#')} lineStyle(Object)